Armenian cultural heritage in Turkey: Literature

 Notable writers from this period include Siamanto, Hagop Baronian, Vahan Tekeyan, Levon Shant, Krikor Zohrab, Rupen Zartarian, Avetis Aharonyan, Atrpet, and Gostan Zarian.

 The 19th century beheld a great literary movement that was to give rise to modern Armenian literature.
 This period of time during which Armenian culture flourished is known as the Revival period (Zartonk).
 The Revivalist authors of Constantinople and Tiflis, almost identical to the Romanticists of Europe, were interested in encouraging Armenian nationalism.
 Most of them adopted the newly created Eastern or Western variants of the Armenian language depending on the targeted audience, and preferred them over classical Armenian (grabar).

 The Revivalist period ended in 1885–1890, when the Armenian people was passing tumultuous times.
-Notable events were the Berlin Treaty of 1878, the independence of Balkan nations such as Bulgaria, and of course, the Hamidian massacres of 1895–1896.
+Notable events were the Berlin Treaty of 1878, the independence of Balkan nations such as Bulgaria, and the Hamidian massacres of 1895–1896.

 Dialects

 Press

 Some specialists claim that the Armenian Realist authors appeared when the Arevelk (Orient) newspaper was founded (1884).
 Writers such as Arpiar Arpiarian, Levon Pashalian, Krikor Zohrab, Melkon Gurjian, Dikran Gamsarian, and others revolved around the said newspaper.
 The other important newspaper at that time was the Hayrenik (Fatherland) newspaper, which became very populist, encouraged criticism, etc.

 Today, three dailies (Agos, Jamanak and Marmara) are published in Istanbul.